Get thicker, fuller hair with dermatologist developed treatments

 While data on postpartum hair loss is limited, there’s lots of research on the substantial hormone changes you go through during and after pregnancy.

-Dermatologists refer to this excessive hair shedding as telogen effluvium.
+Dermatology experts refer to this excessive hair shedding as telogen effluvium.

 Telogen effluvium is really common after giving birth, with some survey studies finding that over 90% of women reported some form of hair shedding during the postpartum period.
+It’s important to note that there may be significant sampling bias here, as women who experienced hair loss may be much more likely to respond to the survey.

 Childbirth isn’t the only thing that can trigger telogen effluvium.
 Here are a few other potential causes: